• Skip to primary navigation

 This recipe has black olives.
 I used my favourites, taggiasca olives.
 These are more dark brown/green than black.
 They come from Liguria particularly the Alpes-Maritimes area and are also known as cailletier olives.
 Taggiasca are the same type of olives the French use in salad Niçoise.

-penne rigate from Di Martino pasta company.
+Penne pasta from Di Martino pasta company.

 Step 6 Cook the pasta al dente.

-Of course, you can use other types of black olives.
-Some Italians cheat a little and utilize ready-made coarse olive paté.
-The recipe I followed called for pitted and finely chopped olives.
 I chopped them with a knife, but you can also give them a whirl in a food processor.
 However, be careful not to purée them.
 You want those pieces of olives in your pasta alla cenere!

 Making this recipe vegetarian.

 As I mentioned above, this recipe is super easy to make and has only 3 main ingredients.
-Apart from the gorgonzola and olives, all you need is some milk or cream to make the sauce.
+Apart from the gorgonzola and olives, all you need is some milk or cream to make the creamy sauce.
 You can also add some grana or Parmigiano to thicken the sauce or when serving.
 But, neither these two cheeses nor Gorgonzola are vegetarian because they have animal rennet in them.

 Step 7 Add the drained pasta to the Gorgonzola and olives sauce plus, some pasta cooking water if your sauce seems thick.

-To make a vegetarian version of this recipe, you’ll need to use vegetarian parmesan and blue cheese.
+To make a vegetarian version of this recipe, you’ll need vegetarian parmesan and blue cheese.
 Some types of blue cheese are definitely made without animal rennet.
 Italian dolcelatte is the closest to Gorgonzola.
-English Stilton is vegetarian.
+English Stilton is vegetarian and some versions of Danish Blue are too.
+Apparently, there are a number of other vegetarian blue cheeses on the market.
+So, check the labels or ask your cheesemonger.

 Step 8 Mix the pasta and sauce together well.
 Serve immediately with some grated Parmigiano.